Retirement Saving Statistics: Getting Ready for the Inevitable

 (Northwestern Mutual)

 Perhaps one of the biggest reasons why Americans don’t save as much as they need to is that they don’t really know what figure they should be aiming for.
-According to statistics on retirement, 30% of people strongly believe they need $200,000 or more for a comfortable retirement.
+30% of people strongly believe they need $200,000 or more for a comfortable retirement.
 That amount is probably so terrifying for the majority of people that they simply give up before they even start.

 The average American believes there’s a 45% chance they’ll outlive their savings.